Evanidus14/Aldrnari-Gamepad-Setup/README.md

 ![Logo](https://i.imgur.com/qOPBy7D.png)

+## Foreword

 Setting up Aldrnari with a gamepad can be a daunting task with all of it's extra features and possible keybinds.
-In addition to that, the main combat mod, Engarde, works in such a way that dodges and power attacks won't respond to your analog stick movements - effectively locking you out of most of your defensive and offensive options right off the bat.
-There are some workarounds such as mapping your controller to keyboard keys for movement, but this is less than ideal.
+In addition to that, the main combat mod, Engarde, works in such a way that dodges and power attacks won't respond to your analog stick movements - effectively locking you out of most of your defensive and offensive options right from the start.
+There are some workarounds such as mapping your controller to keyboard keys for movement, but this is less than ideal and a pain to set up.
+Hopefully, with the help of this guide, you won't have to worry about *that* anymore.

 With this guide, you'll be able to play Aldrnari utilizing all of what it's systems have to offer comfortably with your gamepad while still enjoying all of what a controller brings to the table.
 Finally, you won't have to download any crazy software or tinker around with configurations - all of that has already been done for you and will be linked for easy access further into the guide.

 ...
 You *will* have to spend time and read this guide in its entirety though, otherwise you will be lost when trying to use your controller in game.
 You will also be told to RTFM if you ask any questions about controller support in the Aldrnari support channel that are answered within this guide.
 This guide has been prepared to help YOU help yourself.
 If you can't be bothered to read then no one else will bother to help.